 Grammar is a dry and complicated matter.
 That’s what most people think.
 But how difficult is it to learn a language’s grammar?
 Where do we store grammar in our brain?
-And what are the grammar exercises that make it easier for us to learn languages?
+And what is the best exercise to learn grammar?
+What make it easier for us to learn languages?
 Find out in today’s article!

 How Important Is Grammar?